haris-aqeel/learn-aws-cdk-in-baby-steps/firstapp/README.md

       code: lambda.Code.fromAsset("lambda"),
 });

-1. Runtime includes the version of NodeJS onwhich it will run
+1. Runtime includes the version of NodeJS onwhich it will run <br/>
-2. Handler is the name of lambda Function
+2. Handler is the name of lambda Function <br/>
-3. Timeout is the time after which lamda function will not run (Max available time)
+3. Timeout is the time after which lamda function will not run (Max available time) <br/>
 4. Code is the place from which the handler function may be extracted.
 In this case it is in the lambda folder.
-It can be of following types
+It can be of following types <br/>
-   a. lambda.Code.fromBucket(bucket, key) - specify an S3 object that contains the archive of your runtime code.
+   a. lambda.Code.fromBucket(bucket, key) - specify an S3 object that contains the archive of your runtime code. <br/>
    b. lambda.Code.fromInline(code) - inline the handle code as a string.
-This is limited to supported runtimes and the code cannot exceed 4KiB.
+This is limited to supported runtimes and the code cannot exceed 4KiB.<br/>
-   c. lambda.Code.fromAsset(path) - specify a directory or a .zip file in the local filesystem which will be zipped and uploaded to S3 before deployment.
+   c. lambda.Code.fromAsset(path) - specify a directory or a .zip file in the local filesystem which will be zipped and uploaded to S3 before deployment.<br/>
    d. lambda.Code.fromDockerBuild(path, options) - use the result of a Docker build as code.
-The runtime code is expected to be located at /asset in the image and          will be zipped and uploaded to S3 as an asset.
+The runtime code is expected to be located at /asset in the image and          will be zipped and uploaded to S3 as an asset.<br/>